paduagroup/tutorial-lmp/README.md

 Gnuplot is good to quickly plot graphs (you can use any other plotting software).

-Packmol is a program that packs molecules in simulation boxes:
+Packmol is a program that packs molecules in simulation boxes.

         packmol